vibishanb/crpc-resource-model-2023/README.md

 - In order to run some the simulation in some pre-determined parameter space:
 	- Ensure EnvEq.py, input.py and parallelizer.py are in the same directory.
 	- Change parameter values as required in input.py
 	- If needed, parameters over which simualations must be parallelized can be saved in a .csv file and passed through parallelizer.py.

+See latest release notes for further details of repo contents.